Ru

 Applications:

-● Cryogenic Electronics: Aluminum traces function as superconducting wiring.
+Aluminum traces function as superconducting wiring.
 That enables the signal supply.
-This is why it maintains a high power flow at cryogenic temperatures.
+This is why it maintains a high-power flow at cryogenic temperatures.
 That significantly needs low temperatures.
 The cryogenic electronics products are quantum computing or progressive research tools and scientific instruments.

 As we have discussed, the aluminum alloys provide good thermal conductivity.
 Therefore, the manufacturer uses them to make nuclear beam applications.
 That contains high radiation levels.
 The aluminum traces manage heat dissipation.
 Detection approaches, nuclear instrumentation, and particle accelerator electronics use these traces.
 That helps them reduce heat generation.

-● Aerospace and Automotive: The consumers harness aluminum traces in various industrial systems.
+The consumers harness aluminum traces in various industrial systems.
 These traces eliminate the overheating during operations.
-The applications of aerospace and automotive fields are vehicles, aircraft, household products, and consumer devices.
-That uses the aluminum traces as a heat sink.
+In aerospace and automotive industries, aluminum traces are used in vehicles, aircraft, household products, and consumer devices.
+These devices incorporate aluminum traces as a heat sink.

 Silver (Ag)